mokimoki8998-cyber/ASMP/README.md

 ## 🤔 tutorial for language
-### Various types of tutorials will be released on my channel or on my website.
+### Various types of tutorials and another operators will be released on my channel or on my website.